ROSEN, A LEADING LAW FIRM, Encourages Paragon 28, Inc. Investors To Secure Counsel Before Important Deadline In Securities Class Action First Filed By...

-WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of common stock of Paragon 28, Inc. (NYSE: FNA) between May 5, 2023 and August 8, 2024, both dates inclusive (the“Class Period”) and those who purchased Paragon 28 call options or sold put options during the Class Period.
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than November 29, 2024 in the securities class action first filed by the Firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Paragon 28, Inc. (NYSE: FNA) between May 5, 2023 and August 8, 2024, both dates inclusive (the“Class Period”), and those who purchased Paragon 28 call options or sold put options during the Class Period, of the November 29, 2024 lead plaintiff deadline in the securities class action first filed by the Firm.

 SO WHAT: If you purchased Paragon 28 securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.